 These crisp and snappy gluten-free graham crackers are honey-sweetened and made with wholesome ingredients.
 Easy to make and better than any store-bought option!
 Use for homemade graham cracker crust or summertime s'mores.

-While there are certainly many delicious store-bought options for gluten-free graham crackers, more often than not, I find myself at a store that doesn't carry them at just the moment I want graham cracker crust or s'mores.
+While there are certainly many delicious store-bought options for gluten-free graham crackers, more often than not, I find myself at a store that doesn't carry them at just the moment I need to make a gluten-free graham cracker crust or s'mores.
 Many of the store-bought brands have lots of additives and ingredients.

 Adapted from my gluten-free chocolate graham cracker recipe, these gluten-free graham crackers are made with whole-grain flour and have the ultimate thin and crisp texture of a classic graham cracker.
 With subtle honey and cinnamon flavors, these bring back all of the nostalgia with none of the gluten.

-A batch of this gluten-free graham cracker recipe makes 30 oat flour graham crackers, which is enough to make multiple cheesecake crusts or 15 s'mores.
+A batch of these makes 30 oat flour graham crackers, which is enough to make multiple cheesecake crusts or 15 s'mores.
 They keep for up to two weeks in an airtight bag, or you can store them in the freezer to pull out for stovetop s'mores on demand.

 Why You'll Love These Gluten-Free Graham Crackers